abwilf/speaker_verification/README.md

 # Speaker Verification Using Azure

 ## Setup
-Clone this repository
+1. Clone this repository
-`git clone ...`

-1. Log into your [azure console](https://portal.azure.com/#home).
+2. Log into your [azure console](https://portal.azure.com/#home).
 You must have some kind of Azure subscription before moving on.
-2. Click "Create a Resource", then search for "Speech", and click "Create".
+3. Click "Create a Resource", then search for "Speech", and click "Create".
-3. Name the resource, associate it with a subscription, and make sure the location is **(US) West US**.
+4. Name the resource, associate it with a subscription, and make sure the location is **(US) West US**.
 Select **Standard S0** pricing tier.
 Add it to, or create a new resource group to hold this resource.
-4. Click "Go to Resource"-> "Keys and Endpoint" (on the left), and copy one of the keys (either one).
+5. Click "Go to Resource"-> "Keys and Endpoint" (on the left), and copy one of the keys (either one).
 Paste it in `secrets.json` in place of `YOUR KEY HERE`.

 ## Usage
 1. Make sure you're in this working directory (if not, `cd speaker_verification` first).